br3nd0g/Flask-Three.js-Blog-Template/README.md

 This is a template for a personal blog website built upon the Python Flask library, along with Three.js used to render 3D graphics on the webpage.

-The owner of the page/Repl, can make their own posts on the page from the website itself, with a password.
+The owner of the page can make their own posts on the page from the website itself, with a password.
 An example of the page can be found [here](https://flask-threejs-blog-template-example.brendawg.repl.co/).

 The template contains four different pages, each with their own purpose.
 All pages except for the post creation page contain a sidebar, that allows the user to click on a link to view all posts, or click on one of the three most recent posts to specifically view it.